 Myssfit Magazine gives you the opportunity to contribute your work in an alternative publication.
 We do not judge based upon gender, race, religion, sexual orientation, etc. We accept submissions from everyone!
 Inked or not!
 The only requirement is creativity!
-We look forward to publishing your work.

-I dreamt of owning my own business and making a difference in other’s lives.
+I dreamed of owning my own business and making a difference in other’s lives.
 I just didn’t know how.
 All I knew was that I wanted others who were considered “weird” to have a safe place where they felt accepted no matter their size, shape or color.
 I wanted to become a fashion designer, move to New York City but didn’t have the funds for the college I wanted to attend.
 I also wanted to use my graphic design skills to land myself a job at Cosmopolitan or Bigger magazine like Jenna in ‘13 Going on 30’.
 I wanted to sing and become famous and posted my FIRST video to YouTube in 2007.
 After college, I fell in love with the idea of landing a job in television/radio.
 I literally wanted to be the next Ellen DeGeneres.
 I wanted a talk show to help adolescent girls thrive.
 My dreams have been ALL OVER the place.

 It wasn’t until the past 4 years where I really uncovered what I wanted to do.
 I tried to become a Beachbody Coach, Life Coach, wrote a self-help book, started an all women support group, threw a few more vlogs on YouTube, and then fell in love with modeling for local photographers that helped me grow my self-esteem and confidence.
 That is when my original dream resurfaced.
 I met some like-minded individuals in the photography community and realized that I could put all of my passions into one brand.
 Magazine & web design, apparel, creative community, and support/motivation.